 As the title suggests, this is an article of movie suggestions in line with others in PACTA, which you can see here and here.
 This time, the theme is: from West to East, what connects us (bridges) and what divide us (oceans).
 Hence, the four films/documentaries summarized below have in common their approach to themes that reflect the historical relationship of some of the greatest powers of the West and East, some of the greatest factors of tension between them and some of the greatest factors of mutual appreciation.
-Addressing the time from the pre-World War II context to the present; and from UK and US to Russia, China and North Korea, these are our suggestions:
+Addressing a period of time from the pre-World War II context to the present; and locations from the UK and the US to Russia, China and North Korea, these are our suggestions:

 Joshua: Teenager vs. Superpower (2017) reveals the contradiction between independent freedom of thought and the feeling of nationalism and patriotism.
 Joe Piscatella’s documentary tells how Joshua Wong became an unlikely leader at the age of 14.
-The young man, founder of the pro-democratic Schoolarism movement, led the protests against China’s interference in Hong Kong, advocating freedom of expression and thought, as opposed to the implementation of National Education, announced in 2012.
+The young man, founder of the pro-democratic Schoolarism movement, led the protests against China’s interference in Hong Kong, advocating freedom of expression and thought, as opposed to the implementation of National Education that was announced in 2012.
 The film is Wong’s call for the autonomy underwritten in the Sino-British agreement and the “One country, two systems” policy, giving an understanding of how the implementation of National Education and the fact that Beijing appoints the chief executive of the Special Administrative Region are contradictory measures to these principles.
 The footage highlights the sense of belonging to a nation experienced by many members of Hong Kong’s new generation, who do not know each other as Chinese.
-“Joshua: Teenager vs. Superpower, available on Netflix, is on the line of “Hooligan Sparrow”, also about an activist who uncovered China’s controversial policies.
+“Joshua: Teenager vs. Superpower, available on Netflix, is on the line of “Hooligan Sparrow“, also about an activist who uncovered China’s controversial policies.
 In 2017, the work was recognized with the audience award (in the category of “World Cinema – Documentary”) at the Sundance Film Festival.

 Under the Sun (2015), directed by Vitaliy Manskiy, is a film that follows the life of a girl from North Korea, as well as her classmates and parents, over the course of a year.
 North Korea is seen as the land under the sun by its citizens, a symbol of the eternal guardian Kim Il-Sung, but it is a fact that the totalitarian regime is one of the greatest dictatorial examples in the world today.
 However, the truth is that the country remains a mystery, especially the way its citizens live, so documentaries on these issues are reduced, not least because it is not allowed to film without risking devastating criminal consequences.
 In order to film the scenes of the documentary, the director obtained authorization from North Korea, on the condition of following a restricted script delivered by the Government.
 But there is a plot twist here, because some filming is achieved in the moments between written scenes, what clarifies the hidden reality that is intended to transmit abroad, represented by some citizens before the cameras, revealing the urgency of showing the rest of the world that they are a prosperous country with superior values.
 Without political commentaries, the director focuses on images and, in an almost sinister way, we can verify the hypocrisy behind the North Korean regime, which only masks political and social problems, in order to maintain a status quo in which only they believe.
 Therefore, it can be seen as a propaganda documentary revealing some hidden facts, but also a production that transpires a huge aesthetic and cinematic quality, attested by the nominations and awards received in Film Festivals.